 Most cases don’t have such serious flaws but I personally examine the evidence in every one to be sure.

-Grand Jury Dismissals (No-Bills)
+What are Grand Jury Dismissals?
+(No-Bills)

 Author Tom Wolfe famously quoted a New York judge as saying that a good prosecutor can persuade a grand jury to “indict a ham sandwich.”
 While this may be true, I have had great success in getting baseless felony charges thrown out at the grand jury level.

-Generally speaking, prosecutors don’t want to waste their time prosecuting bogus cases, so when I can provide them with compelling evidence that shows a very weak or baseless case, they often choose to dismiss the case or ask the Grand Jury to no-bill it before formal charges are filed.
+Generally speaking, prosecutors don’t want to waste their time prosecuting bogus cases, so when I can provide them with clear and compelling evidence that shows a very weak or baseless case, they often choose to dismiss the case or ask the Grand Jury to no-bill it before formal charges are filed.
 This type of grand jury work is only possible on felony cases when I am hired to represent the defendant before the case is formally indicted by the Grand Jury.

-Texas law allows prosecutors to skip the step of presenting a case to a Grand Jury when misdemeanor charges are involved, which may explain why more baseless and marginal cases seem to be filed in the County Courts at Law than in the District Courts.
+Texas law allows prosecutors to skip the step of presenting a case to a Grand Jury when misdemeanor charges are involved, which may explain why more baseless and marginal domestic violence cases seem to be filed in the County Courts at Law than in the District Courts.

-Deferred Prosecution Dismissals
+What are Deferred Prosecution Dismissals in Travis County?

-Deferred Disposition Dismissals
+What are Deferred Disposition Dismissals in Travis County?

-Charge Reduction Dismissals
+What are Charge Reduction Dismissals?

-Deferred Adjudication is Not a Full Dismissal
+Why isn’t Deferred Adjudication a Full Dismissal?

 Deferred Adjudication is not a true dismissal but rather a type of probation.
 The law says that deferred adjudication is not a “final conviction” but there are many exceptions and circumstances in which it might as well be a conviction.

 The primary advantage of deferred adjudication over straight probation is that when a person successfully completes the probationary period, he may become eligible to file a petition for non-disclosure to have the record sealed from the general public.
 If the petition is granted, then he is legally entitled to deny the arrest on most job applications.
-Unfortunately, the arrest record will still be available to law enforcement and to certain professional licensing agencies and other specified entities, such as the State Bar of Texas and the Texas Board of Nurse Examiners.
+Unfortunately, the arrest record will still be available to law enforcement and to certain professional licensing agencies and other specified entities, such as school districts and commercial transportation companies.

-A judge may optionally dismiss charges when a defendant is discharged from straight probation.
+A judge may optionally dismiss charges when a defendant is discharged from regular straight probation.
 An attorney can help with a motion for early termination of probation and judicial clemency.

-Dismissed Cases Are Not Automatically Removed
+Dismissed Cases Are Not Automatically Removed From Your Criminal Record

 With a dismissal, a person must generally wait until the statute of limitations for the offense expires to be eligible for an expunction.
 The limitations period is two years for misdemeanors and three or more years for most felonies.
-Trial is obviously more risky than a dismissal or plea bargain agreement but being acquitted at trial (found not guilty) results in immediate eligibility for an expunction.
+Trial is obviously more risky than a dismissal or plea bargain agreement but being acquitted (found not guilty) at trial results in immediate eligibility for an expunction.